carbon-language/carbon-lang/lldb/docs/resources/build.rst

 Building LLDB with CMake
 ------------------------

-The LLVM project is migrating to a single monolithic respository for LLVM and its subprojects.
+The LLVM project is migrating to a single monolithic repository for LLVM and its subprojects.
 This is the recommended way to build LLDB.
 Check out the source-tree with git: